 Spells provide effects when played and, unless the card text specifies it, they don’t leave a follower on the board when played.
 Such effects include dealing damage, generating followers, healing, drawing cards, etc.

-Very similar to MtG’s artifact cards, they come in 2 flavours: permanent amulets that provide either a constant or a 1 use effect on the match, and countdown amulets, some of which provide an effect until their turn countdown reaches 0, and others that have an effect when they are destroyed.
+Very similar to MtG’s artifact and echantment cards, they come in 2 flavours: permanent amulets that provide either a constant or a 1 use effect on the match, and countdown amulets, some of which provide an effect until their turn countdown reaches 0, and others that have an effect when they are destroyed.
 Unlike Spells, they require a space in the board to be played, but unlike Followers they don’t directly attack nor can they be attacked.

 These cards come in 4 rarities, which are indicated by the colour of the card: